 Kelp, a kind of algae “seaweed” is common in Asian diets.
 But, can it be good for your bird?

 This fast growing algae is harvested from “kelp forests” within shallow bodies of saltwater.
 Kelp is considered a “super-food” because it packs massive amounts of nutrients in a small package!
-A small amount offers enormous benefits to a parrot diet.
+Just a small pincht offers enormous benefits to a parrot diet.

 What Does an Iodine Deficient Bird Look Like?